smclab/react-faceted-token-input/docs/development.md

 ### Next

-We prepared some [formatting guidelines](formatting.md) to standardize the code
+We prepared some [formatting guidelines](formatting.md) to standardize the look of the code